Oxygen Effect on Combustion CFD Simulation: Excess Air & NOx in Fluent

 Figure 1: The 2D axisymmetric model of the methane-air combustion chamber.

-Simulation process: Modeling Combustion with Excess oxygen in Fluent
+Simulation process: Modeling Methane Combustion in ANSYS Fluent

 Post-processing: The Trade-off Between Efficiency and NOx Risk